Sunday, April 23, 2017

 Marcia plays her recording for her uncle, J. B. Jeffries (Howard Smith), the radio station owner, who wants to hire Rhodes for a spot on the air.
 They have to track him down after his release from jail.
 Rhodes is not enthusiastic at first, saying the offer sounded too much like a job, which means it was too much like work.
 He, like many Americans, wants his freedom from anything that will tie him down.
 He is headed for Florida, where he will do some fishing.
 Jeffries admits to a yearning to go fishing, but when asked by Rhodes why doesn’t he go, says he can’t afford to.
 These two men at this point illustrate the opposing elements in the American mythos – the respect for hard work and responsible behavior, and the lust for unencumbered, self-satisfying freedom.
 Marcia reels Rhodes in with the capitalistic lure when she tells him he can make enough money to fly to Florida if he does the show.
 Rhodes easily says goodbye to his traveling companion, Beanie (Rod Brasfield), who just as nonchalantly shrugs off his fellow traveler’s departure, since both men know the solitary code of the vagrant.
 But, at this point, Rhodes doesn’t want to get rid of his old clothes, always looking for that quick getaway.

 He receives a great deal of fan mail.
 Advertisers want to buy time on his program.
 As Marcia says, they love his voice, his guitar, his songs, his ideas.
 But when she asks him if his stories are true, he admits that Riddle doesn’t even exist, and that his father was a con-man (as we see Rhodes is a chip off of the old swindling block), who deserted his family.
 His mother dragged him from place to place (thus both parents instilling the desire for wandering), and his real family consisted of “uncles,” men his mother took up with.
-In a way, as a character, he is a predecessor of Mad Men’s Don Draper, a man running away from his real sordid past, inventing a new one, and who is so good at fabrication, he goes into advertising, because he is so adept at selling an invented version of himself.
-But, unlike Draper, he appears to be happy.
+In a way, as a character, he is a predecessor of Mad Men’s Don Draper, a man running away from his real sordid past, inventing a new one, and who is so good at fabrication, he goes into advertising.
+But, unlike Draper, Rhodes appears to be happy.
 Marica comments that he puts his whole self into his loud laugh.
 He says that he puts his whole self into everything he does, and that exuberance is appealing to a country that admires all-out energy.

 Rhodes begins to get wider press attention.
 Then others come calling, looking for a way to cash in on his budding notoriety.
 He acquires an entertainment agent, who gets his percentage by landing Rhodes an offer to appear on a Memphis television station.
 Rhodes is a good negotiator, and gets his price, bringing Marcia with him.
 So, she, too, is benefiting from his success.
 At the Pickett train station, the whole town comes out to say goodbye.
 On the surface, he acts like they are his family, but as soon as he turns his head away from the crowd, he says how he is glad to leave this “dump.”
 When he sees the scowl on Marcia's face, he covers up by saying he was just kidding, and she should “know better than to believe everything I say.”
 But, that is precisely the problem with his audience – they don’t know him enough to realize that underneath that big smile and laugh, he is not always telling the truth.